Stochastic activations: Related work

-\paragraph{Standard activation functions} Activations are at the core of deep learning, in that they are needed to depart from defining a linear function with limited expressivity.
-While early neural network architectures were inspired by logistic regression, such as sigmoidal and tanh activations, many activation functions have been evaluated for the Feed Forward layers (FFNs) of transformers.~\citet{Vaswani2017AttentionIA} used \relu~\citep{glorot2011deep}.
+\paragraph{Standard activation functions} Activations are at the core of deep learning, they are fundamental to enable deep learning models to go beyond linear function with limited expressivity.
+While early neural network architectures were inspired by logistic regression, such as sigmoidal and tanh activations, many activation functions have been evaluated for the FFN layers of transformers. ~\citet{Vaswani2017AttentionIA} used \relu~\citep{glorot2011deep} initially.
 However, using the \relu activation function leads to some neurons getting stuck in the negative region.
-As a consequence, they stop learning entirely, since the gradient is zero for negative inputs, and their weights do not get updated.
-In contrast,~\citet{Touvron2023LLaMAOA} used \silu as the activation function for the FFN layers of the transformer for the first Llama models. ~\citet{Shazeer2020GLUVI} discusses the benefits of \swiglu, which consists of \silu with gating.
+As a consequence, models stop learning entirely, since the gradient is zero for negative inputs, and their weights do not get updated.
+In contrast,~\citet{Touvron2023LLaMAOA} used \silu as the activation function for the FFN layers of the transformer for the first Llama models.~\citet{Shazeer2020GLUVI} discusses the benefits of \swiglu, which consists of \silu with gating.
 There exist many other activation functions such as the Gaussian Error Linear Unit (\gelu)~\citep{Hendrycks2016GaussianEL}, Scaled Exponential Linear Unit (\selu)~\citep{Klambauer2017SelfNormalizingNN}, \swish~\citep{Ramachandran2018SearchingFA} and gated \silu, among others.

 In particular, the Leaky \relu~\citep{maas2013rectifier,Redmon2015YouOL,Ridniketal2021,GuoLiLer2024} tried tackling the dying \relu problem by allowing a small, non-zero gradient when the input is negative in order to keep the neurons active and the gradients flowing, reducing the risk of dead neurons.